ember-learn/guides-source/guides/release/components/template-lifecycle-dom-and-modifiers.md

 ## Communicating Between Elements in a Component

 What if you want to handle an event in one part of your component by calling a DOM method on another part?
-For example, let's say you're creating an audio component, and you want clicking the "Play" button to call the audio tag's `play` method.
+For example, let's say you're creating an audio component:

-Let's start with the HTML we're working with:

 ```handlebars {data-filename="app/components/audio-player.hbs"}
 <audio src={{@srcURL}} />